UbiquityDotNET/Llvm.NET/docfx/llvm/index.md

 performed, and instead wrapping types implement [`IEquatable<T>`](xref:System.IEquatable`1) to allow value equality to compare the underlying native handle and resolve them as the same underlying instance or not.

+### Analyzer
+To aid in transitioning and ambiguity an [analyzer](../Analyzers/index.md) is provided to detect the ambiguity of equality testing and report it as an error.
+There is no support to disable this analyzer, instead the calling code ***MUST*** be changed to explicitly express reference equality as the intended behavior via `object.ReferenceEquals()`.